Malek9876/llm-energy-benchmark/README.md

 ## Results and Analysis

-All raw data from the benchmarks was saved as `.csv` files in the `analysis/` directory.
+All the  data from the benchmarks was saved strucutred  as an excel file in the `analysis/` directory.

 The Jupyter Notebook, `plot_results.ipynb`, located in the same directory, was used to load this data, perform the EDP calculations, and generate the final plots and figures presented in the paper.